-We support a tax credit for farmers who maximize carbon sequestration potential through a carbon farming land management strategy.

-- 2. We support legislation creating a carbon farming pilot project. - 3.
-We support creating a New York State Climate and Applied Forestry Research Institute that will be a partnership involving the New York State Departments of Agriculture and Markets and Environmental Conservation; the New York State Energy Research and Development Authority; SUNY College of Environmental Science and Forestry; and Cornell University.
-The institute will initially focus on forest carbon sequestration research in support of New York's role in the U.S. Climate Alliance Natural and Working Lands Initiative. - We support sequestering carbon in the soil by such practices as no-till farming and pasturing livestock as a means to combat climate change in New York. - 5.
-We support appointing farmers to the Climate Action Council and the Agriculture and Forestry Advisory Panel. - We support the direction of a portion of Regional Greenhouse Gas Initiative (RGGI) funds to assist farmers to mitigate the adverse effects of climate change on their farms. - We support land owners voluntarily adopting soil health programs and best management processes that will prevent soil erosion, prevent nutrient loss to aquatic ecosystems and increase soil health. - 8.
-We support financial incentives for farmers to implement soil health programs on their farms.
+- We support a tax credit for farmers and forest landowners who maximize carbon sequestration potential through a carbon land management strategy and applied practices. - We support legislation creating carbon pilot projects on farms and forest lands and cost share assistance programs for their implementation. - 3.
+We support dedicated annual funding of the New York State Climate and Applied Forestry Research Institute (CAFRI) that is a partnership involving the New York State Departments of Agriculture and Markets and Environmental Conservation; the New York State Energy Research and Development Authority; SUNY College of Environmental Science and Forestry; and Cornell University.
+The institute has initially focused on forest carbon sequestration research in support of New York's role in the U.S. Climate Alliance Natural and Working Lands Initiative.
+These efforts also should move to support the New York Climate Action Council Advisory Panel on Agriculture & Forestry and the role of farms and forests in the CLCPA Climate Action Plan.
+This funding should also be used to leverage federal and foundation funding and research opportunities for New York. - We support sequestering carbon in the soil by such practices as no-till farming and pasturing livestock as a means to combat climate change in New York. - 5.
+We support the allocation of existing and proposed climate funding mechanisms to assist farmers and forest landowners to mitigate the adverse effects of climate change on their farms and forests and to implement mitigation and adaptation practices on their properties. - We support landowners voluntarily adopting soil health programs and best management processes that will prevent soil erosion, prevent nutrient loss to aquatic ecosystems and increase soil and forest health.